IF you were planning to get plastered on the grog at Jim Jordan’s pub, you chose the wrong bar.

 “I am too old to go to the war, but I will do the next best thing; I will help along all those who travel on this road in uniform,” he was reported to have said.

-He earned the title of ‘The Prince of Hotelkeepers’, and was always complimented whenever his presence was necessary before a licensing magistrate.
+The publican earned the title of ‘The Prince of Hotelkeepers’, and was always complimented whenever his presence was necessary before a licensing magistrate.

-Appearing before the Casino quarterly licensing court in 1924, the police inspector asked if the Tabulam Hotel was kept in a cleanly state, and was well run.
+Appearing before the Casino quarterly licensing court to renew his license in 1924, the police inspector asked if the Tabulam Hotel was kept in a cleanly state, and was well run.
 Before the inspector could finish, the magistrate quipped: “There’s no necessity for the question; he has a world-wide reputation in that direction.
 It is the only known hotel where you can’t get four drinks.
 And he is to be complimented on that.”

 Jim died while host of the Tabulam pub at the age of 76 in 1925.